‘You will not be allowed to fail twice’: Leaked video from Better.com meeting underscores botched layoffs

 At one point, Garg argues that he squandered $200 million, but also faults Better’s business partners, including its title-insurance provider (“weak and doesn’t pride itself on customer service”) and its home-insurance companies (“been doing business the same way for hundreds of years, and inflict that same pain on our customers”).
 Finally, he warns Better’s remaining 8,000 employees that “we will exit them too” if they aren’t “super productive.”

 The video footage runs about 12 minutes, through the end of the meeting.
 Fast Company is only sharing the audio, along with a still frame, in order to protect the identity of sources familiar with the call.
-(Better.com did not provide comment after we reached out via email and phone.)

 Reports in December had mentioned this followup Zoom call, and at the time, several of Garg’s lines even appeared in stories.
 Employees who attended this meeting, livestreamed from Better’s World Trade Center offices at 9:30 a.m. on December 1, tell Fast Company Garg’s words felt “threatening” and made them uncomfortable.

-Note: This post has been updated with a response from Better.